Our next guided walk

-Stitched to the Ground is a community textile project to celebrate the geology, landscape and heritage of Anglesey.
+Stitched to the Ground is a community textile project to celebrate the geology, landscape and heritage of Anglesey, visit our webpage to see examples of work completed so far.
 For details and ideas see our Facebook page or Download this flyer

 GeoMon Walks Calendar – look out for details of venues